^

 Epidemiology

-Enteropathogenic Escherichiosis is widespread among young children, especially in children 3-12 months with an unfavorable premorbid background, weakened by various intercurrent diseases, which are on artificial feeding.
-The newborns, especially premature infants and children from at-risk groups, also suffer.
-Possible sporadic cases, as well as epidemic outbreaks, usually occurring in somatic hospitals.
-Maternity homes, departments for newborns, nursery groups of kindergarten, children's homes.
+Enteropathogenic escherichiosis is widespread among young children, especially among children aged 3-12 months with an unfavorable premorbid background, weakened by various intercurrent diseases, and on artificial feeding.
+Newborns also get sick, especially premature babies and children from risk groups.
+Both sporadic cases and epidemic outbreaks are possible, usually occurring in somatic hospitals, maternity hospitals, neonatal departments, nursery groups of kindergartens, and children's homes.

-The source of infection is mainly children in the acute period of the disease, when they release into the environment a huge amount of EPE.
-The causative agent can be kept for a long time (up to 2-5 months) on household items.
-Toys, linen, dishes.
-In the spread of infection, the decisive role belongs to adults when they do not observe the rules of personal hygiene (washing hands) and anti-epidemic regimens in children's institutions.
+The source of infection is mainly children in the acute period of the disease, when they release a huge amount of EPE into the environment.
+The pathogen can persist for a long time (up to 2-5 months) on household items, toys, linen, dishes.
+In the spread of infection, the decisive role belongs to adults when they do not comply with the rules of personal hygiene (hand washing) and the anti-epidemic regime in children's institutions.

-Infection occurs almost exclusively exogenous, mainly contact-household way.
-Less often mark the food path of infection through products of baby food (milk mixtures, juices, etc.).
-In these cases, epidemic outbreaks and severe forms of the disease occur, especially in the somatic and infectious departments of hospitals, less often in maternity homes and physiological institutions (nurseries, children's homes, etc.).
-The possibility of an air-dust transmission route has been proved, it does not exclude the possibility of infection through water, as well as during various medical manipulations (through catheters, tubes, etc.).
-In case of urinary tract infection or asymptomatic carriage of EPE in the mother, infection of the child and during childbirth is possible.
+Infection occurs almost exclusively exogenously, mainly through contact and household means.
+Less commonly, foodborne infection is transmitted through baby food (milk formula, juices, etc.).
+In these cases, epidemic outbreaks and severe forms of the disease occur, especially in somatic and infectious departments of hospitals, less commonly in maternity hospitals and physiological children's institutions (nurseries, children's homes, etc.).
+The possibility of airborne and dust-borne transmission has been proven, and the possibility of infection through water and during various medical procedures (through catheters, tubes, etc.) is not excluded.
+In case of urinary tract infection or asymptomatic carriage of EPE in the mother, the child may be infected during childbirth.

 Pathogenesis of enteropathogenic escherichiosis

-EPE enters the body through the mouth, then almost without a loss overcomes the stomach and find themselves in the small intestine.
-Possessing cytotoxicity and limited invasiveness, EPE colonize the mucosa of the small intestine, causing damage and rejection of areas of the apical cytoplasm, sloughing of individual epithelial cells and their groups with the development of erosion and mild inflammation.
-Usually, colonization and multiplication of EPE are carried out on the surface of enterocytes, and pathogens penetrated into the cell are destroyed.
-The most cytotoxic (epidemic) strains can be transported by phagosome-like vacuoles through the epithelial cell to the underlying tissue (like salmonella), leading to transient bacteremia and even sepsis.
+EPE enter the body through the mouth, then almost without losses pass through the stomach and end up in the small intestine.
+Possessing cytotoxicity and limited invasiveness, EPE colonize the mucous membrane of the small intestine, causing damage and rejection of areas of the apical cytoplasm, desquamation of individual epithelial cells and their groups with the development of erosions and moderate inflammation.
+Usually, colonization and reproduction of EPE occur on the surface of enterocytes, and pathogens that have penetrated the cell are destroyed.
+The most cytotoxic (epidemic) strains can be transported by phagosome-like vacuoles through the epithelial cell into the underlying tissue (like salmonella), leading to transient bacteremia and even sepsis.

 Symptoms of enteropathogenic escherichiosis

 The incubation period is about 5-8 days.
-In newborns and weakened children, as well as with massive infection, it can be shortened to 1-2 days.
+In newborns and weakened children, as well as in cases of massive infection, it can be shortened to 1-2 days.

-The disease can begin as acute (with massive infestation and the food pathway of infection), and gradually, with the phenomena of enteritis (most often with a contact and household way of infection).
-Stools usually watery, yellow or orange, with a small amount of transparent mucus, abundant, mixed with water ("liquid gruel"), sometimes splashing, wet the entire diaper.
-On the diaper after soaking the water, the stool often seems normal, the mucus disappears.
-Exercises can be mushy, foamy, with a small amount of greenery.
+The disease can begin both acutely (with massive invasion and foodborne infection) and gradually, with enteritis (most often with contact-household infection).
+The stool is usually watery, yellow or orange, with a small amount of transparent mucus, abundant, mixed with water ("liquid gruel"), sometimes splashing, moistening the entire diaper.
+On the diaper, after absorbing water, the stool often seems normal, the mucus disappears.
+The stool can be mushy, foamy, with a small amount of greenery.

 Symptoms of enteropathogenic escherichiosis